yuhangc9321/haxe-independent-study/blog-entries/week-5.md

 ![Groundwork example](https://github.com/yuhangc9321/haxe-independent-study/blob/master/blog-images/0006.png "Groundwork example")

 ## Takeaways
-1. **Practicing good organization in the start can help a lot later.** The same goes the other way.
+1. **Practicing good organization in the start can help a lot later.** I made use of HaxeFlixel's state stucture.
+The same goes the other way.
 Bad organization compounds when left ignored.
-"If you can't affored to do it right then you can't afford to do it over."
-I made use of HaxeFlixel's state stucture.
-2. **Mockups don't need to be perfect** There's not need to flush out every aspect of a mockup when most of that code is going to be changed or scrapped in the final product.
-It's only a demonstration of basic functionality.
+2. **Mockups don't need to be perfect.** It's only a demonstration of basic functionality.
+There's not need to flush out every aspect of a mockup when most of that code is going to be changed or scrapped in the final product.

 [Previous](week-4.md) | [Home](../README.md) | [Next](week-6.md)